14 Largest Cities in Wisconsin [2025]

 Check out our listings in Waukesha

-Oshkosh is a city that offers a little bit of everything, from picturesque lakeside views to endless entertainment.
+Oshkosh is a city that offers a little bit of everything, from picturesque lakeside views to entertainment at The Grand Opera House and The Howard entertainment hub with comedy nights and murder-mystery dinners.
 Located on the shores of Lake Winnebago and Lake Butte des Morts, Oshkosh is particularly renowned for its outdoor lifestyle, with ample opportunities for boating, fishing, and hiking.

 The Fox River Trail has scenic views for cyclists and pedestrians, while Menominee Park provides a family-friendly space with a zoo, walking paths, and picnic areas.
 The city’s access to nature is complemented by the waterfront dining options that offer beautiful views of Lake Winnebago.